Adlai-Holler/CocoaDataSources/README.md

 A cluster of data source classes for building Cocoa apps.
 This library includes modified versions of classes from Apple's 2014 WWDC code sample "Advanced User Interfaces Using Collection View".

+## Using CocoaDataSources

+Add the repository as a submodule of your application.
+Open your application project in Xcode, and drag `CocoaDataSources.xcodeproj` into the file tree of your application project.
+Go to your application project, General tab, scroll to the bottom, and add `CocoaDataSources.framework` under `Embedded Binaries`.

 ## AAPLDataSource

 An abstract class that vends an ordered collection (a two-level index path structure) of items, and notifies a delegate of changes in the data.
 Data sources conform to both `UITableViewDataSource` and `UICollectionViewDataSource`.